7 Landscape Design Tips That Attract Clients and Grow Your Brand

 Alter applies those concepts.
 "We borrow from what’s around us,” he said.

-Tip #4.
 Find out available possibilities and take advantage of them

 What possibilities are there?
 The first step in your project should be about what your client (developer) need to achieve.